August 16, 2023

 Tax relief on AVCs is subject to two limits:

-• Total Earnings Limit: The maximum amount of earnings used to calculate tax relief is €115,000 per year.
-For example, if you’re over 60 and have contributions close to or more than €115,000, you can only make €46,000 (€115,000 x 40%) tax-free contributions in a tax year.
+Total Earnings Limit: The maximum amount of earnings used to calculate tax relief is €115,000 annually.
+For example, if your employee is over 60 and has contributions close to or more than €115,000, they can only make €46,000 (€115,000 x 40%) tax-free contributions in a tax year.

-Employees have complete control over their AVCs.
+Your employees have complete control over their AVCs.

-They can increase, decrease or stop their contributions any time they want or even make lump sum contributions.
+They can increase, decrease, or stop their contributions any time they want or even make lump sum contributions.

-Employees can also control their AVCs post-retirement by adding funds to an ARF (Approved Retirement Fund).
+Your employees can also control their AVCs post-retirement by adding funds to an ARF (Approved Retirement Fund).
 They can invest their pension fund in an ARF after receiving it as a lump sum payment instead of purchasing an annuity.

 How does it work?